Kalhor-Lab/MARC1-Pipeline/README.md

 # Technical troubleshooting

+## Step 1 (compiling paired end sequences from each sample to list of identifiers) too slow.

+* Use a computing cluster and submit each paired-end file as a separate job.

 ## Blat versions and step 1

 * submit.sh should automatically pass in the correct operating system for both OSX and Linux users.
 If this fails, submit.sh can be edited manually for your OS.